U.S. senators ask automakers for details on cyber security

 Security experts have said it will take years for carmakers to plug security holes because they have been adding computers to vehicles for two decades, but only recently started seriously looking for security bugs.

-"They've been trying to fix the problems, but it takes a long time," Chris Poulin, research strategist with IBM (IBM.N) X-Force, said in a Reuters.com video on car hacking. (reut.rs/1iP9njI)
+"They've been trying to fix the problems, but it takes a long time," said Chris Rouland, founder and chief technology officer of cyber security firm Bastille, said in a Reuters.com video on car hacking. (reut.rs/1iP9njI)

 (Reporting by Jim Finkle; Editing by David Gregorio)